lomifile/lomifile/README.md

 </table>
 </p>

-My name is Filip, and I am 3rd year student at Polytechnic of Rijeka and software developer at Studentski centar Rijeka.
+My name is Filip, and I am 3rd year student at Polytechnic of Rijeka.

 # My tech stack to get job done